-Construction and operation of the District's water, wastewater and storm drainage system as it now exists or as it may be expanded from time to time is subject to regulatory jurisdiction of federal, state and local authorities.
+Construction and operation of the District's water, sanitary sewer and storm drainage system (the "System") as it now exists or as it may be expanded from time to time is subject to regulatory jurisdiction of federal, state and local authorities.
 The TCEQ exercises continuing, supervisory authority over the District.
-Discharge of treated sewage into Texas waters, if any, is also subject to the regulatory authority of the TCEQ and the United States Environmental Protection Agency.
-Harris County, the City of Houston, and the Texas Department of Health also exercise regulatory jurisdiction over all or a portion of the District's system.
+Construction of water, sanitary sewer and storm drainage facilities is subject to the regulatory authority of the District, the City and Montgomery County.
+The TCEQ also exercises regulatory jurisdiction over portions of the System.